Australia

 Some examples of how funds were distributed via these channels include:

-• In New South Wales approximately $12.57 million was distributed to gambling counselling and treatment services.
+• In New South Wales approximately $11.57 million was distributed to support gambling help services and counselling in NSW

-• In Queensland more than $71 million was distributed to some 3,355 community organisations and programs.
+• In Queensland more than $44 million was distributed to some 2,021 community organisations and programs via the Gambling Community Benefit Fund

 New Zealand

-• Over NZ$280 million was allocated by the New Zealand Lottery Grants Board for distribution to the community in the 2018-19 financial year.
+• Over NZ$265.8 million was allocated by the New Zealand Lottery Grants Board for distribution to the community in the 2019-20 financial year.

 For more information please see: